Schinzel/wise-crowd-data-generator/TASK.md

     * mvn clean install \-DskipTests
     * mvn test
   * Fill out the *Task Summary (to be completed by AI)* for the task you just completed
+    * Be concise and to the point
     * Include major changes made and files affected
     * Document key decisions and their rationale
-    * Note any challenges encountered and how they were resolved
     * Highlight any items that might affect future tasks
   * Fill out *Current Implementation Status (to be completed by AI)* and add which tasks have been completed.
 Simply add a row with *Task X done*.
 * Let me know when you've completed a task so I can verify it before moving to the next one